Narkhashel/Weather-Dashboard/README.md

 [ValidateJavaScript](https://validatejavascript.com/)

-I cooperated very closely with Tomasz Jasinski - friend from a bootcamp, on that project, taking full advantage of pair programming.
+I cooperated very closely with Tomasz Jasinski - a friend from a boot camp, on that project, taking full advantage of pair programming.

 ## License